eslint/rfcs/designs/2024-deprecated-rule-metadata/README.md

 /* At least one property is required */ type ReplacedByInfo = {
-  plugin?: string | Specifier // name should be "eslint" if the replacemenet is an ESLint core rule.
-Omit the property if the replacement is in the same plugin rule?: string | Specifier info?: string | Message kind?: ReplacementKind // Defaults to "moved" if missing }
+  plugin?: Specifier // name should be "eslint" if the replacemenet is an ESLint core rule.
+Omit the property if the replacement is in the same plugin rule?: Specifier info?: Message kind?: ReplacementKind // Defaults to "moved" if missing }

 type Message = {
-  message: string // General message presented to the user.
-Content depends on the property (e.g. for the key rule why the rule is deprecated or for info how to replace the rule)
-  url:            // URL to more information about this deprecation in general.
+  message?: string // General message presented to the user.
+Content depends on the property (e.g. for the key rule why the rule is deprecated or for info how to replace the rule) url?:            // URL to more information about this deprecation in general.
 }

 type Specifier = {
-  name: string // Name of the rule / configuration / ...
+  name?: string // Name of the rule / configuration / ...
-  url: string // URL to more information about this deprecation in general.
+  url?: string // URL to more information about this deprecation in general.
 }

 type ReplacementKind =